 Make Dry Ice Cream

-Edited by Graciela Franchesca Rosario, Eng, Rebecca M., Anonymous and 2 others
+Edited by Graciela Franchesca Rosario, Eng, Rebecca M., Graeme and 1 other

 Making dry ice cream provides you with quick and easy ice cream that you can always have on hand.
 This ice cream is carbonated.
 You don't really need to have an ice cream maker to get consistently good results.
 Dry ice is a solid carbon dioxide and has a temperature of -109.3F (-78.50C.)
 It is used to preserve other frozen foods aside from ice cream.
 It is used to chill the interior of an ice cream cart while on a hot day to keep the popsicles hard.
 It is also used to add some eerie effects in your Halloween punch because of the "fog" that it creates when placed in liquid.
 Dry ice is recommended because it is inexpensive and easy to find.
 It is also easy to handle.
 However extremely cold temperature may damage the skin after prolonged exposure.
 It may only set you back a few dollars when you purchase dry ice.